You are viewing a story from harrypotterfanfiction.com

 “I say this every time,” Marianne said with a soft smile as she touched his hand, “but you are the best son she could ask for.
 You have the biggest heart.”
 Remus took a deep breath and returned her smile after running the corner of her playing card under his thumbnail.

 “Thank you,” he replied and slyly pulled the Jack of Diamonds out of his corduroys.
 “Listen, while I’ve got you here, I have something for you.”
 He flipped the card up between his fingers and she giggled softly as she plucked it out of his grasp.
 “It’s an invitation but I will warn you, it does come with some strings.”

 “Uh oh,” she grinned as she inspected the card carefully, “this isn’t a Marauder prank is it?
 You may not be a Prefect anymore but I still am.”

-“Well, sort of,” he said, scratching the back of his head unknowingly.
+“Well, sort of,” he said, unknowingly scratching the back of his head.
 “It’s not a prank, it’s a Marauder organized event.
 Sirius thought it would be a good idea to throw James an illegal party to cheer him up about being Head Boy.
 Sound logic, I know.
-Anyways, at 10 pm tonight, that card will show the location of the soirée.
+Anyways, at 10 pm tonight, this card will show the location of the soirée.
 We would love for you to come but must ask you to keep the information to yourself if you decide not to attend.
 James doesn’t want Lily or any of the other Prefects to find out about this.”

 “Well I see why,” Marianne laughed as she tucked the card into the waistline of her skirt.
 Remus tried not to let his eyes linger on the Jack and focused on her widening smile instead.
 “I’d love to come, I haven’t had a chance to let loose in awhile.
 And don’t worry, I won’t tell any of the others.
 You’re just going to have to calm people down when I enter and tell them I’m not there to get them in trouble.”